 Moke’s signature draws on a mix of comic strip caricatures and texts coexisting in one hybrid style.
 With this dialogue between image and writing, he addresses the condition of being a contemporary Congolese popular artist.
 Moke’s work is largely pictorial and figurative therefore awarding a universal appeal.
 Unlike an abstract piece, representational work can be understood by anyone, since we all have been unconsciously trained to see the world since we were born.

-Critical perspective on Africa’s complex relationship with the West, globalization and industrialization, is the central point in Moke’s work.
-Furthermore, he reacts to lasting effects of war and poverty, international aid and immigration towards the West.
-Moke Fils has continued to engage, produce and participate in many exhibitions, among which: Chroniques de l’Afrique Centrale : Héritage et Filiations [Chronicles of Central Africa: Heritage and Filiations] in Nantes (France), Kinshasa in Beyrouth (Lebanon), Congo Paintings: une autre vision du monde [Congo Paintings: another vision of the world] in Namur (Belgium), and Congo Stars in Graz (Austria).
-His works are also part of some prestigious private collections: Professor’s Armin Prinz, Philippe Pellering’s, André Mangin’s and Bernard Sexe’s.
+A critical perspective on Africa’s complex relationship with the West, globalization, and industrialization, is the central point in Moke’s work.
+Furthermore, he reacts to the lasting effects of war and poverty, international aid, and immigration towards the West.
+Moke Fils has continued to engage, produce and participate in many exhibitions, among which: Chroniques de l’Afrique Centrale: Héritage et Filiations [Chronicles of Central Africa: Heritage and Filiations] in Nantes (France), Kinshasa in Beyrouth (Lebanon), Congo Paintings: Une Autre vision du monde [Congo Paintings: another vision of the world] in Namur (Belgium), and Congo Stars in Graz (Austria).
+His works are also part of some prestigious private collections: Professor’s Armin Prinz, Philippe Pellering’s, André Mangin’s, and Bernard Sexe’s.